 Konstantinos Myrodias is a PhD Candidate in International Development at the London School of Economics and Political Science, where he has also completed his MSc in International Relations.
 He has been an OPAP Scholar at the European Institute at LSE.
 He is awarded scholarships from the Onassis Foundation and the Foundation for Education and European Culture.
 Konstantinos has previously worked at the European Commission and The Nature Conservancy.
 His research focuses mainly on the role of International Financial Institutions, especially the IMF, on the International Political Economy.
 His work has been published in Foreign Affairs Hellenic Edition, Kathimerini, and Financial Mirror.
 Follow him on twitter @kmyrodias

-Federico Nicolaci is Political Adviser working for the Holy See, Città del Vaticano.
-He studied Politics and Government in the EU at the LSE and Diplomacy at ISPI (Istituto per gli studi di politica internazionale).
-He is the author of Tempio Vuoto.
-Crisi e Disintegrazione dell’Europa (Mimesis, 2013) and other essays.
+Federico Nicolaci (1985) serves as Political Adviser to the Holy See, Città del Vaticano.
+He studied Philosophy at Università Vita-Salute San Raffaele, Politics and Government in the EU at LSE and Diplomacy at ISPI (Milan).
+He is the author of Patterns of Disintegration.
+The EU and the Emerging European Order (Seattle 2012), Tempio vuoto.
+Crisi e disintegrazione dell’Europa (Milan 2013) and other essays.

 Gregor Noll is professor of international law, Faculty of Law, Lund University, Sweden and is currently the holder of the Ragnar and Torsten Söderberg Foundations’ Professorship in Memory of Samuel Pufendorf.